FuzzyBearBTC/omniwallet/README.md

 [from wiki.mastercoin.org]
 Mastercoin is both a new type of currency (MSC) and a platform.
-It is a new protocol layer running on top of bitcoin like HTTP runs on top of TCP/IP.
-Its purpose is to build upon the core Bitcoin protocol and add new advanced features, with a focus on a straight-forward and easy to understand implementation which allows for analysis and its rapid development.
+It is a new protocol layer Running on top of bitcoin like HTTP runs on top of TCP/IP.
+Its purpose is to build upon the Core Bitcoin protocol and add new advanced features, with a focus on a straight-forward and Easy to understand implementation which allows for analysis and its rapid development.

 ## What is Omniwallet?

-Omniwallet is a new type of web wallet, that combines security, ease of use, multi-currency support, and is completely open source from the ground up (up to the deplomeny scripts!)
+Omniwallet is a new type of web wallet, that combines security, ease of use, multi-currency support, and is completely open source from the ground up (up to the deployment scripts!)

 It currently supports Bitcoin and Mastercoin, and will support Mastercoin-derived currency in the future.
 In addition, support for other blockchains is a high priority for us - you will be able to store Litecoins, Peercoins, and other alts on the same highly secure web wallet.